elvirelu/game-project/README.md

 # Dungeon Game

 Description:

 Dungeon Game is an adventure game, it has 3 levels.
 The first level has the minimum enemies and the third level has the maximum enemies.
-The player have to kill all the enemies in each level to win the game.
+The player has to kill all the enemies in each level to win the game.

 Use:

 In the start menu, click a game level ("Leve 1", "Level 2", "Level 3"), then click "Start".
 Select "Quit" to exit the game.